-Australian silver lunar coins are official legal tender of Australia and the finishing, weight and purity are guaranteed by the Perth Mint and Western Australia Government.
-The front of the coin displays three goats and the script "Year of the Goat".
+Australian Silver Kookaburra Coins are official legal tender of Australia and the finishing, weight and purity are guaranteed by the Perth mint and Western Australia Government.
+The front of the coin displays a sitting Kookaburra.
 The obverse features Queen Elizabeth II.
-As with other Perth Mint coins, the quality is very good and each coin is individually cased in a plastic case instead of a coin tube.
-Beside their investment value Perth Mint coins make excellent gift items due to their quality and individual packaging.
+As with other Perth Mint coins the quality is very good and each coin is individually housed in a sturdy plastic coin holder instead of a coin Tube.
+Beside their investment value Perth Mint coins make excellent gift Items due to their quality and individual packaging.

-The Lunar Silver Coins are all considered legal tender under the Australian Currency Act of 1965.
-The nominal face value is 1 Australian dollars.
+Kookaburra coins are all considered legal tender under the Australian Currency Act of 1965.
+As such, their weight and purity are guaranteed by the Australian government.
+The nominal face value is 1 Australian dollar.

-All Perth Mint coins are shipped directly from the Mint.
+All our Perth Mint coins are coming directly from the Mint.

 About the Perth Mint